 If you can include full matching descriptions and tie them to previous positions, that’s even better.

-Remember, the more words or phrases you have in common with the list of responsibilities, the better chance you have of bypassing the applicant tracking system.
+Remember, the more words or phrases you have in common with the list of responsibilities, the better chance you have of passing the ATS scan.
 Don't be afraid to get creative; if you can find a way to tie in similar but unrelated previous responsibilities, do it.
-Even phrasing your responsibilities similarly to the responsibilities listed to the description will give you a huge leg up on the competition.
+Even phrasing your responsibilities similar to the responsibilities listed to the description will give you a huge leg up on the competition.

-Some job descriptions have a “desired qualities” section.
+Some job descriptions have a desired qualifications section.
 This is generally a list of unquantifiable qualities that don't require any specific experience.
 If your job description has this section, make sure you take advantage of it!

 This is your chance to make your resume match the description exactly.
-The desired qualities are almost always “soft skills”, these are things like “teamwork” and “good communicator”.
-Be sure to include everything that is remotely applicable on your resume.
-Make sure you think through them and how they apply to you so that you can back up your resume come interview time.
+The desired qualities to list on a resume are almost always soft skills, like “teamwork” and “good communicator.”
+Be sure to include everything applicable on your resume.
+Also be prepared on how these skills apply to you so that you can back up your resume come interview time.

 It may sound a bit redundant at this point, but keywords are the key to any application.
-If you can seamlessly include skills and experience that match keywords in the job description, you will give yourself a huge leg up on the competition when it comes to passing the ATS filters – as well as standing out to the human employers.
+If you can seamlessly include skills and experience that match keywords in the job description, you will give yourself a huge advantage over the competition when it comes to passing the ATS filters--as well as standing out to the human employers.

-Now that you have a master list of your skills and you know how to successfully decipher a job description, let’s go over how to set up your resume in a way which is conducive to quick changes and phrase plugins.
+Now that you have a master list of your skills, and you know how to successfully decipher a job description, let’s go over how to set up your resume in a way that is conducive to quick changes.

 If you've built a master resume correctly, you should have a long list of responsibilities for every position you've held.
 Look through them and choose the ones that best match the job description.

 For example, if you’re applying for an account management position and you have experience in sales, then make sure to put the biggest emphasis on your experience working with clients.